cristobalgc/STM32_DS1302_LIBRARY/README.md

 ![DS1302 RTC Module](Images/DS1302_module.jpg)

+> **📦 Description:** A fast and lightweight STM32 HAL driver to communicate with the DS1302 RTC module via SPI (bit-banged).
+Includes configuration examples, full source code, and documentation for STM32CubeMX and STM32CubeIDE.
+Perfect for embedded C projects using STM32 microcontrollers.
-This repository provides a C library to interface with the DS1302 Real-Time Clock (RTC) module using STM32 microcontrollers.
-The driver enables easy interaction with the DS1302 chip through SPI in half duplex mode, allowing date and time management.
+This STM32 embedded C driver allows you to interface the DS1302 real-time clock (RTC) module using SPI in half-duplex mode.
+It provides a lightweight, HAL-compatible solution for managing time, date, and calendar data in STM32-based microcontroller projects.

 ## 🚀 Features